learn-anything/react-mindmap/README.md

 ## Testing
-To test this repository run this command
+To test this repository run these commands

 ```
 git clone https://github.com/learn-anything/react-mindmap